nivoragit/vscode-authord/README.md

-# Authord VS Code Extension
+# Authord VSCode Extension

-Authord brings documentation-as-code to VS Code, enabling a structured and efficient workflow for managing technical documentation alongside your code.
-It offers powerful features similar to JetBrains Writerside, tailored specifically for VS Code users.
+Authord _(pronounced "Author-ed")_ brings documentation-as-code to Visual Studio Code, enabling a structured and efficient workflow for managing technical documentation alongside your code.
+It offers powerful features similar to JetBrains Writerside, tailored specifically for VSCode users.

 ## Features